 The primary vehicles in place to raise philanthropic funds at UAF are as follows:

-According to Board of Regents Policy (05.14) and University Regulation (05.14) "The solicitation and acceptance of charitable gifts for the benefit of the University of Alaska will be done in manner that yields the greatest possible outcome for the University and the donor.
-Regents' Policy requires that all solicitations be coordinated through the Statewide Office of Development, in accordance with the process established through the Prospect Management and Tracking System."
+According to Board of Regents Policy (05.14) and University Regulation (05.14) “The solicitation and acceptance of charitable gifts for the benefit of the University of Alaska will be done in a manner that yields the greatest possible outcome for the University and the donor.
+Regents’ Policy requires that all solicitations be coordinated through the Statewide Office of Development, in accordance with the process established through the Prospect Management and Tracking System” ( known as DCS).

-In some cases, donors will approach departments directly (unsolicited) regarding support for individual units.
-When this happens, contact UAF Development with updates.
-Development can keep the Foundation and other MAUs up to date on donor intent and activities within the UAF campus.
+In many cases, donors will approach departments directly (unsolicited) regarding support for individual units.
+When this happens, please contact UAF Development with updates.
+UAF Development can help your unit be successful with fund creation, donor relations and stewardship.

-If your program, unit or department has a fundraising need, please take the following steps:
+If your program, unit or department has a fundraising need, please refer to the following steps:

-- First, contact your department leadership (dean, director, etc.), department development officer (if applicable), or the Vice Chancellor for Advancement to determine if the program is a fundraising priority for your college, school or department.
+(if applicable), or the Development Office to determine if the program is a fundraising priority for your college, school or department.